-Our expansion will begin in the summer of 2018 and is expected to be completed by the summer of 2020.
-Among the many exciting changes, we will be expanding the Dreyfoos Hall lobby, implementing new technology throughout and adding a brand-new valet garage.
+Our expansion project has begun and is expected to be completed in the summer of 2020.
+Among the many exciting changes, we will be expanding the Dreyfoos Hall Lobby, implementing new technology throughout and adding a brand-new valet garage.
 Here’s a peek at the project:

 New valet garage

 As we continue to expand the Kravis Center experience, we are excited to share with you a rendering of our brand-new valet garage.
 By relocating our valet operation, the new garage will reduce traffic congestion, increase safety and improve traffic flow in and around the Center.
-The garage will be located on the east side of the building on the site of the current Amphitheater, allowing cars to easily enter and exit the three lanes of service from Sapodilla Avenue.
+The garage will be located on the east side of the building on the site of the former Amphitheater, allowing cars to easily enter and exit the three lanes of service from Sapodilla Avenue.

 Outdoor pedestrian-friendly urban plaza

 The Center’s new park-like urban space will give guests easier access to the Center, whether walking from area hotels, the Convention Center or CityPlace.
 The pedestrian-friendly area will feature expanded sidewalks, and a bike path and a lovely waterfall fountain, welcoming pedestrians and bicyclists and better integrating the Kravis Center into the urban fabric of

 The Center’s iconic façade glass curtain will be pushed outward, adding 6,000 square feet to the Dreyfoos Hall Lobby, which will provide more room for guests and reduce wait times at the bar, bistro and other service areas.
 Once expanded, the lobby will include additional seating and restrooms and will better accommodate guests before and after shows, as well as during intermission.